Hi! I'm Sara Solomon and I'm a Bodybuilding.com and BSN sponsored athlete.

 - Concept2 Rower

 - I also have a treadmill, a spin bike, a bench, and a collection of dumbbells and kettlebells.

 Knee Sleeves: Do not rely on knee sleeves as a "band-aid" for any knee symptoms you may have.
-If you have knee pain, I encourage you to see a doctor, chiro or physio.
 Proper exercise mechanics and weak point training to correct muscles imbalances are paramount if you want to have healthy knees.
-Really strong hamstrings are better than knee sleeves 😜... if you are quad dominant, it could lead to knee pain.
+Really strong hamstrings and glutes are better than knee sleeves 😜... if you are quad dominant, it could lead to knee pain.

-Grips with Thumb Sleeve: I use these grips when I'm doing high volume bar work (i.e. pull-ups, toes-to-bar, deadlifts, olympic lifting).
+Grips with Thumb Sleeve: I use these grips when I'm doing high volume bar work (i.e. butterfly pull-ups, kipping toes-to-bar).

 Versa Grips: Great for newbies to pull-ups, deadlifts and toes-to-bar.
-But don't rely on them ... also try with your bare hands so you can toughen up your skin and develop your grip strength.
+But don't rely on them (I gradually weaned myself off of these) ... also try with your bare hands so you can toughen up your skin and develop your grip strength.